Garth Crooks

 Garth Anthony Crooks, OBE (born 10 March 1958) is an English football pundit and former professional player.
 He played from 1976 to 1990, for Stoke City, Tottenham Hotspur, Manchester United, West Bromwich Albion and Charlton Athletic.
-Throughout his career he was an active member of the Professional Footballers' Association and was elected the first black chairman of the union.

 Club career

 Crooks was born in Bucknall, Stoke-on-Trent, and is of Jamaican descent.
 He progressed through the youth ranks at Stoke City signing professional contract forms in March 1976.
 He made his debut in April at home to Coventry City becoming the first black player to play for Stoke since Roy Brown in the 1940s.
 In the 1976–77 season his first full season he was top-scorer albeit with just six goals as Stoke's financial problems saw them relegated to the Second Division.
 Many black players at the time suffered racist abuse from the stands.
 Crooks was no exception, but his "cocky arrogance" meant it did little to affect him.
 His pace caused problems for Second Division defences as he again top-scored with 19 in 1977–78 as Stoke failed to mount a serious promotion attempt.
 Manager Alan Durban decided to play Crooks as a winger at the start of the 1978–79 season, a decision which Crooks openly criticised.
 He was restored to his striker role with the season coming to an end which saw Stoke gain promotion by beating Notts County on the final day of the season.
 He scored 14 goals in 1979–80 as Stoke safely avoided relegation but tensions between Crooks and Durban resurfaced which led to Crooks handing in a transfer request.

 In 1979, he played in a benefit match for West Bromwich Albion player Len Cantello, that saw a team of white players play against a team of black players.

 He was sold to Tottenham Hotspur in the summer of 1980 for a fee of £650,000.
 He scored on his debut against Nottingham Forest, and formed a successful striking partnership with Steve Archibald.
-With Crooks leading the line, Spurs won the FA Cup in 1981 and 1982, and the 1984 UEFA Cup Final against Anderlecht (he was an unused substitute in the final's second leg).
+With Crooks leading the line, Spurs won the FA Cup in 1981 and 1982, and the 1984 UEFA Cup final against Anderlecht.
 Crooks is frequently credited as the first black player to score in an FA Cup final for his equalising goal in a 3–2 win over Manchester City in 1981, though this was pre-dated by Bill Perry in 1953 and Mike Trebilcock in 1966.
 He later went on loan to Manchester United and had spells at West Bromwich Albion and Charlton Athletic before a knee injury forced his retirement in 1990.
-His career ended on a low note as Charlton were relegated from the First Division, just as the West Bromwich Albion side he had played in four seasons earlier had been.
+Charlton were relegated from the First Division, just as the West Bromwich Albion side he had played in four seasons earlier had been.